 Heyer brought up how Fred Dattolo recently said in a sermon: “Trust God to take care of our Laodicean brethren as we work diligently to help God to bring them and many others to repentance and thus save as many lives as we can.”

 This “saving many lives” is referring to saving them from being martyred in the Great Tribulation.
 Seriously, how much is Dattolo or any PCG minister really concerned about anyone being martyred at in the Great Tribulation?
 Or are they more interested in making members fearful?
-“God hath not given us the spirit of fear;” (II Timothy 1:7)
+“God hath not given us a spirit of fear;” (II Timothy 1:7)

 Dattolo tells members to “trust God to take care of the Laodiceans, but in the meantime they encourage members to show their lack of love by “avoiding them.”
 Jesus said we are the light of the world (Matthew 5:14) and not to put our light under a bushel (vs. 15) l.
 In so many words, members are to only “love the brethren in the church” (not outside in the world).